-Building a creative habit is a never-ending journey that requires time, discipline and patience.
-Have you been struggling to be more creative?
-If so, it’s my sincere hope that something you find here will help provide that little spark that sets you on a path towards building creative expression into each and every day.
+If you’ve been struggling to be more creative?
+It’s my sincere hope that something you find here will provide that little spark that sets you on a path towards building creative expression into each and every day.